The call to discipleship is costly and demands commitment without conditions

 Sunday 27 June 2010 (The Fourth Sunday after Trinity)

-May I speak to you in the name of + the Father, and of the Son, and of the Holy Spirit, Amen.
+May I speak to you in the name of God + Father, Son, and Holy Spirit, Amen.

 Over the past few weeks, the Gospel readings in the Lectionary have been looking at some of the well-loved and well-known stories in Saint Luke’s Gospel: the healing of the Centurion’s servant in Capernaum (Luke 7: 1b-10); the raising of the widow’s son in Nain (Luke 7: 11-17); the anointing of Jesus by the woman with the alabaster jar (Luke 7: 36 – 8: 3); and the healing of the Gerasene man possessed by a legion of demons.